 Instructions

-- Add all the ingredients to your slow cooker, including the mince, vegetables, chopped tomatoes, tomato purée, herbs, stock cube, Worcestershire sauce, and bay leaves.
+- Add all the ingredients to your slow cooker, including the mince, vegetables, chopped tomatoes, tomato purée, herbs, stock cube, Worcestershire sauce, red wine if using, and bay leaves.

 - Stir everything together to break up the mince and ensure the ingredients are evenly combined.